-These days Pat O’Brien’s is legendary yet somewhat uninspired to the locals.
-But as you sit on the picturesque patio listening to the jazz and sipping from the long straws, it’s easy to imagine a montage of eight decades worth of revelry at the piano lounge turned tourist magnet.
+These days Pat O’Brien’s while legendary, is more or less uninspiring to locals.
+But as you sit on the picturesque patio listening to the jazz and sipping your hurricane drink from two long straws, it’s easy to imagine a montage of eight decades worth of revelry at the piano lounge turned tourist magnet.

 That is until you order a second round.
 As I said, it’s got a lot of rum.

-- 1 oz vodka
+- 1 ounce vodka

-- 1 oz gin
+- 1 ounce gin

-- 1 oz light rum
+- 1 ounce light rum

-- 1/2 oz Bacardi® 151 rum
+- ½ oz Bacardi® 151 rum

-- 1 oz amaretto almond liqueur
+- 1 ounce amaretto almond liqueur

-- 1 oz triple sec
+- 1 ounce triple sec